Lostefra/big-data-analytics-snippets/README.md

 # big-data-analytics-snippets
-A collection of tests on pyspark through a jupyter notebook
+A collection of tests on pyspark within a jupyter notebook